joestandring/library-backend/README.md

 ```
 $ npm start
 ```
+You can then access the API at http://localhost:3000/api/v1

 # Linting
 Files in this project use the [Airbnb JavaScript Style](https://github.com/airbnb/javascript) to keep code consistent.
 This is enforced using the ```eslint``` rules in ```.eslint.rc```.